Hair Removal Methods ★ Man Thing

 Electrolysis is an old but effective way of removing hair for the long term, as it destroys the bulb of each hair one at a time.
 The down side is that electrolysis is costly, quite painful, takes a very long time to perform, and requires many treatments.

-All those negatives aside, electrolysis is regarded by most government and industry bodies as the only 100% permanent method of hair removal.
+All those negatives aside, electrolysis is regarded by most government and industry bodies as a 100% permanent method of hair removal.

 Unfortunately, very few new therapists receive training in electrolysis as there are many big hurdles (in Australia at least) to become qualified nowadays.
 Due to those difficulties, it seems to be a dying art form and finding a reputable therapist can be difficult.